OppositeNor/last-opengl-project/README.md

 * Real-time global illumination based on RSM.

 Since I didn't decide publishing this before, I didn't keep track on all the third party resources I used.
-If you find the dependencies or resource of this project is infringing your or other's copyright, please contact me through my email: [oppositenormal@outlook.com](oppositenormal@outlook.com)
+If you find the dependencies or resources of this project is infringing your or others' copyright, please post an issue or contact me through my email: oppositenormal@outlook.com

 # How to Build